Do-ahead · Gluten Free · Salad · Vegetable-related

 3 tbsp powdered (icing) sugar

-1 tsp vanilla bean paste
+3/4 tsp vanilla bean paste

-8-10 store-bought meringue cookies (nests), roughly crushed
+7oz store-bought meringue cookies (nests), roughly crushed so there are some good sized lumps

 Fresh mint leaves, for garnish

-Gently fold the crushed meringue cookies into the whipped cream mixture.
+When ready to serve, gently fold the crushed meringue cookies into the whipped cream mixture.

 Now, it’s time to assemble!
 Use a large serving platter and begin layering the Eton Mess.
-Start with a spoonful of the meringue and cream mixture, then add a layer of macerated strawberries and more lightly crushed meringue.
+Start with a spoonful of the meringue and cream mixture, then add a layer of macerated berries and more lightly crushed meringue.
 Repeat this process, creating beautiful alternating layers in a large pile.

 Finish off your Eton Mess with a final flourish of macerated strawberries on top.